ch-manjula/House-price-prediction/README.md

 ## 🚀 How to Run the Project

-1. Open the project notebook in [Google Colab](https://colab.research.google.com)
+1. Open jupyter,new note book and rename it
 2. Upload  dataset (CSV)
 3. write the code , train the model, and view results